VictorZhang2014/gpt4-mobile-extension-chrome/README.md

 # ChatGPT4 Mobile Extension

-This is a very simple Chrome extension that appended the GPT4-Mobile into the [official webpage](https://chat.openai.com).
+A neat and tidy and simple Chrome extension that appended the GPT4-Mobile version into the [official webpage](https://chat.openai.com).
 See the screenshot below.

 ![gpt4-mobile-extension](https://github.com/VictorZhang2014/gpt4-mobile-extension-chrome/blob/main/images/gpt4-mobile-extension.png)